Leading provider of international express services

 In the EXPRESS division, we transport urgent documents and goods reliably and on time from door to door.
 Our network spans more than 220 countries and territories, in which some 100,000 employees provide services for more than 2.7 million customers.
 As a global network operator that applies standardised processes, we are constantly optimising our service to keep our customer commitments and respond specifically to customers' wishes.
 All of this makes us the leading provider of international express services.

 International time-definite courier and express shipments are our core business.
 Our main product, Time Definite, offers delivery as fast as possible.
 Our premium Time Definite product with guaranteed pre-12 delivery and money-back guarantee was substantially expanded in 75 destination countries, creating more than a million additional postcode combinations where our customers benefit from our improved range of services.

 Our portfolio is complemented by special industry-specific services such as Collect and Return and Medical Express.
 Customers in high-tech industries in particular use Collect and Return, in which critical goods in need of repair are collected from the end user, taken in for repair and then returned to the user.

 DHL has also increased activities for customers in the Life Sciences & Healthcare sector.
-In the year under review, we began offering various types of thermal packaging for temperature-controlled, chilled and frozen contents.
-These types of packaging are easy to order from our regional supply centres.
+We offer various types of thermal packaging for temperature-controlled, chilled and frozen content.